Optimization with delay-induced bifurcations: Demonstration of principle

 \subsection{Reaching an arbitrary minimum}

+Here we construct an example of $V$ with the same number of minima as in previously considered cases (\ref{eq_5well_low5_bro5}) and (\ref{eq_5well_low5_bro10}), but with a more intricate shape of some wells.
+By doing so, we assess whether the enhanced non-linearity of the system is likely to disrupt the hypothesized and provisionally verified chain of delay-induced global bifurcations destroying local attractors one by one, leading to global chaos at large values of $\tau$, and thus removing the barriers that without the delay prevented the phase trajectory from approaching some (most) minima of $V$.

-In this section we assess the performance of the delay-based technique by considering Eq.~(\ref{dde_whole}) with a landscape $V$ of a more complex shape specified by (\ref{eq_5well_chaos_mess}) in Table~I and shown by blue line in Fig.~\ref{fig_5_well_chaos_mess_bd}(a).
+We are also interested in testing the proposed approach to optimization in the difficult situation where the deepest wells are only subtly different in their depths.
+The landscape $V$ meeting the above requirements is specified by (\ref{eq_5well_chaos_mess}) in Table~I and shown by blue line in Fig.~\ref{fig_5_well_chaos_mess_bd}(a).
 Here, just like in the previous two cases considered, $V$ has five minima.
-However, in the range $x [3,10]$ the function $f V'$ demonstrates small oscillations between consecutive pairs of zero-crossings.
+However, in the range $x [3,10]$ the function $f V'$ demonstrates small oscillations between consecutive pairs of zero-crossings, which make the respective DDE considerably more nonlinear.
 The depths of the five local minima are only slightly different from each other (see Table~I below Eq.~(\ref{eq_5well_chaos_mess})), and the global minimum $x_5^{\textrm{min}}$ is only slightly lower than the other minima.

 As $\tau$ grows, all five fixed points $x_1^{\textrm{min}}$--$x_5^{\textrm{min}}$ undergo AH bifurcations and give birth to stable limit cycles, which grow in size with $\tau$ in full analogy with the previous cases considered, as illustrated in Fig.~\ref{fig_5_well_chaos_mess_bd}(b).